-Push yourself on a surf adventure and bond with other new UCSD students you travel to a little known surf destination in Baja California for multiple days of surf instruction and practice.
+Push yourself on a surf adventure and bond with other new UCSD students while you travel to a little known surf destination in Baja California for multiple days of surf instruction and practice.
 You’ll spend your days exploring a beach break that consistently produces perfect waves for learning how to surf.
-Days may include multiple surf sessions, hiking through costal chaparral, exploring tidepools, and learning outdoor living skills.
+Days may include multiple surf sessions, hiking through coastal chaparral, exploring tidepools, and learning outdoor living skills.
 Evenings will be spent getting to know your group members and eating delicious meals around the fire at our oceanfront campsite.
 And if that weren't awesome enough, nothing beats waking up to the sound of waves, getting out of your tent and looking out onto the sparkling Pacific Ocean in the morning light.

 UCSD is touted as being the nation’s #1 surfing University, so why not start your time at UCSD with a surf and camping trip?

 While our school has many talented surfers, the Baja Surf Camp is an excellent trip for both those who are experienced surfers looking to take their skills to the next level and those who have never tried the sport and are wishing to build a solid foundation for it.
 Our Wilderness Orientation surf guides will not only help you learn the ins and outs of this great sport, but also give you the insider's perspective to life at UCSD.

 During this WO surf trip, students will spend their days exploring a beginner friendly beach break in Baja California.
 Lucky for us, beaches in Baja tend to be much less crowded than the beaches in San Diego, and we often are the only surfers at the break.
 Our surf trips travel to an area just a few hours south of the border: a location we've become familiar with over the years.